Elections and voting

 If you do not have one of the accepted forms of photo ID, you can apply for a Voter Authority Certificate (opens new window).
 This is a free service.

 You must be registered to vote in order to apply.
 If you need to apply for a Voter Authority Certificate, make sure you do so in good time ahead of it being required at the polling station.
-The deadline to apply for a Voter Authority Certificate for local elections taking place on 4 May 2023 is 5pm on Tuesday 25 April 2023.
+The deadline to apply for a Voter Authority Certificate for an election is 5pm 6 working days before polling day.

 How do I register to vote?